What to expect from a retirement village

 Can you afford to buy privately?
 Our article on the hidden costs of retirement homes talks you through some of the unexpected costs you need to consider.

-What is the age limit (for example, some retirement villages have a lower age limit of 55 years, others say you need to be over 60 years old)?
+What is the age limit?
+Some retirement villages have a lower age limit of 55 years, others say you need to be over 60 years old.
 If you’re planning to move with your partner, do you both qualify?

 If you have pets, can you take them?
-Not all retirement developments will allow animals.
+Not all developments will allow animals.

 What are the service charges?
 This could make quite a difference to what you pay.

 Which bills are included?
 How much extra will you have to pay for the bills that aren’t included?